gsdyu/327_assign8_IoT/README.md

 1. Clone the repository

 2. Create .env file in project root with your MongoDB URI: (also add a git ignore with a .env just in case cause you don't want to share it to the public)

    MONGODB_URI=mongodb+srv://username:<password>@cluster0.xxxx.mongodb.net/?retryWrites=true&w=majority

+- for privacy reasons, the MONGODB_URI we used is only provided in the report submitted

 3. Configure Database:
 - Database name: 'test' (This is example this is where you would put your database name)
 - Collection: 'Stuff_virtual' (This is example this is where you would put your collection name)
 - Ensure your IoT devices are sending data to the correct collection
+    - We used Dataniz (dataniz.com) to generate the virtual sensors and send the data to our database
     - The sensor name should be in the format [device-name]_[sensor-function]_[actual-sensor-name]
       - The server parses the sensor function from the sensor name with regex

 ## Running the System